-When Victory in Europe was announced on Monday May 7, 1945, the streets of Halifax erupted into celebration that turned to violence and looting.
-Civilians joined the thousands of servicemen in the mayhem that neither city police nor military command were able to quell for over 24 hours, leaving hundreds of downtown Halifax businesses destroyed and hundreds of people arrested.
-A Royal Commission blamed naval authorities for not controlling its personnel, though others suggested it was mounting tension between Haligonians and servicemen during the war which had caused the celebrations to turn ugly.
+When Victory in Europe was announced on Monday May 7, 1945, the streets of Halifax erupted into celebration that quickly turned to violence and looting.
+Civilians joined the thousands of servicemen in the mayhem which neither city police nor military command were able to quell for over 24 hours, eventually leaving numerous downtown Halifax businesses destroyed and hundreds of people arrested.
+A Royal Commission blamed naval authorities for not controlling its personnel, though others suggested tensions between Haligonians and military personnel which increased through the duration of the war had caused the celebrations to turn ugly.

 This source guide provides access to original sources at Halifax Municipal Archives which offer a glimpse into the City's preparations for victory celebrations and how it dealt with the aftermath of the riots.